ozavala/crm-erp/README.md

 ## Features

 - Contact and lead management
 - Sales pipeline and deal tracking
+- Company and contact relationship tracking
+- Sales pipeline and deal tracking (with contact association)
 - Task and activity management
 - Integrated ERP modules for finance, inventory, and operations
 - Real-time data synchronization between CRM and ERP